27 Options

 15. Leaflet glued to base label: Some customers prefer having the leaflet glued to the base label as an extra measure to keep the leaflet from being removed.

 16. Encapsulate: We can put a plastic sheet with a 4 side seal on your booklet label.
-Customers like this because it keeps the contents contamination free and makes it more tamper proof.
+Customers like this because it keeps the contents contamination free and tamper proof.

-18. Coupon perf: We use a perforation to make coupons easier to tear off.
+18. Coupon perf: Use a perforation to make coupons easier to tear off.

 19. Specialty perforation: We make this perforation so that the laminate will break at the perf.
 This keeps any codes printed on the laminate from being torn off.

-21. No base label: We laminate directy to the liner.
-This creates a construction that can be bent around a pencil.
+21. No base label: We laminate directly to the liner which creates a more malleable booklet label.

 22. Very small booklet labels: We can make very small booklet labels to fit the smallest containers.
 This one is .5″ x 1.5″ with 30 printable pages.
 We can make booklet labels smaller than 1″ in both directions.